 Someone asks a question and you want to look up the answer on your phone, but as you reach for your pocket, you notice a certain lightness and nakedness.
 Then a sudden and intense feeling of dread washes over you — your phone is gone.

 This reaction is understandable.
 Phones are no longer just phones.
 They contain all our contacts, correspondence (you want someone snooping around your emails and texts?), payment information, personal photos (for many, this is worse than emails and texts), and so much more.

-It’s never a fun experience, but with a bit of pre-planning and a steady mind, it’s possible to handle the situation without screaming and rushing to FBI headquarters.
+While it might not be easy to access the information without your fingerprint, face, or access code, this is never a fun experience.
+But, with a bit of pre-planning and a steady mind, it’s possible to handle the situation without screaming and rushing to FBI headquarters.

 Find Your Phone

 The Easy Way: If you’re lucky the phone slipped out of your pocket and is now hiding between the couch cushions.
 The most obvious solution is having someone call it; if no one's around, or if your phone was set on silent, you can use services from your provider that activate a loud alarm on the phone.
 For example, Verizon offers Support and Protection, which you can activate from a nearby computer.
 Click the button, listen for the sound, and be reunited with your most valuable electronic possession!
 Hopefully, this solves all the problems and the alarm sound is NOT muffled by toilet water.
 But if this doesn’t work, and your phone isn’t within earshot, it’s time to get serious.